kartikey17s/gehucse/README.md

 # gehucse
-My first Repository on Github
+This is my first Repository on Github